 The development of flagship new attractions such as the RSPB National Wetlands Centre, and the National Trust adding Tredegar House to its portfolio, has strengthened the attractions base for the city, creating opportunities to develop the day visitor market.
 This is growing as more of the city’s heritage assets are brought to the market place.
 It has a good range of attractions on which to base a great day visitor offer.

-Caerleon has attractions of international importance managed by Amgueddfa Cymru ( formerly National Museums and Galleries Wales and Cadw, where there is on-going investment to develop and improve the product.
+Caerleon has attractions of international importance managed by Amgueddfa Cymru ( formerly National Museums and Galleries Wales ) and Cadw, where there is on-going investment to develop and improve the product.

-With the draw of the new Newport International Sports Village and National Velodromeimproved Rodney parade facilities, and the Ryder Cup venue the Celtic manor including training facilities , the importance of sports tourism and events to Newport continues to increase.
+With the draw of the new Newport International Sports Village and National Velodrome, improved Rodney parade facilities, and the Ryder Cup venue the Celtic manor including training facilities , the importance of sports tourism and events to Newport continues to increase.

 Events are also a significant market for Newport, which now has the tried and tested infrastructure and support mechanisms in place to host events on the scale of the Ryder Cup.
 Newport also plays a key role as overspill and park and ride for major events held in Cardiff.
 The Newport Centre hosts a significant number of major events whilst the Riverfront Theatre provides an important cultural evening entertainment offer in the city centre.